Freda Walker: Man denies murder of 86-year-old woman

 Freda Walker was found dead at her home in Station Road, Langwith Junction, Derbyshire, on 15 January and her husband Ken was discovered critically injured and taken to hospital.

-Vasile Culea, 33, of Grove Road, Church Warsop, Nottinghamshire, denied both charges at Derby Crown Court.
+Vasile Culea, 33, of Grove Road, Church Warsop, Nottinghamshire, denied both charges at Derby Crown Court on Friday.

-Judge Nirmal Shant said his trial would take place on 4 October.
+Judge Nirmal Shant QC said his trial would take place on 4 October.

+Addressing Mr Culea, who followed proceedings through a Romanian interpreter, the judge added: "But before that, you will be at this court on 8 July for all matters before your trial to be finalised.

 Follow BBC East Midlands on Facebook, Twitter, or Instagram.
 Send your story ideas to eastmidsnews@bbc.co.uk.